-Rossi & Rossi is pleased to announce the exhibition Billy Apple® Six Decades 1962–2018, taking place from 9 June to 27 July in Hong Kong.
+Rossi & Rossi is pleased to announce the exhibition Billy Apple® Six Decades 1962–2018, taking place from 9 June to 28 July in Hong Kong.
 Regarded as a pivotal artist in the British and New York pop and conceptual art movements of the 1960s and ’70s, Billy Apple’s examination and promotion of an identity, and his uncompromising and singular means to do so, place him amongst the most idiosyncratic artists of our time.
 Rossi & Rossi’s presentation tracks his practice over three continents and six decades through seminal works from each period.
-Apple will give a public talk with Christina Barton, the exhibition’s curator, on 9 June at 3:00 p.m., followed by a reception at the gallery.
+The artist gave a public talk with Christina Barton, the exhibition’s curator, on 9 June, which was followed by a reception at the gallery.

 Born Barrie Bates in Auckland in 1935, the artist enrolled at the Royal College of Art, London, in 1959.
 There, he studied graphic design alongside Derek Boshier and David Hockney, taking a transformative trip with the latter to New York City in 1961.
 Upon graduating, he bleached his hair and changed his name to Billy Apple, reinventing himself as an artistic brand.
 This act is documented in the photographic self-portrait, Billy Apple Bleaching with Lady Clairol Instant Crème Whip, November 1962 (1962/1997), a defining work in the artist’s oeuvre.